linuxserver/docker-mods/README.md

 # On-demand - Docker mod for SWAG

 This mod gives SWAG the ability to start containers on-demand when accessed through SWAG and stop them after a period of inactivity.
-It takes a few seconds for containers to start on-demand, you'll need to refresh the tab.
+It takes a few seconds for containers to start on-demand, you'll need to refresh the tab or add a loading page as detailed below.

 ## Setup:
 - In SWAG's docker arguments, set an environment variable `DOCKER_MODS=linuxserver/mods:swag-ondemand` and either add a volume mapping for `/var/run/docker.sock:/var/run/docker.sock:ro`, or set an environment var `DOCKER_HOST=remoteaddress` (read the security considerations below).